mosip/documentation/docs/Guide-to-On-board-Biometric-Devices.md

 {% endhint %}

 ## Adding Device Specification
-The device specification is the meta information about the device that we want to use for registration.
+The device specification is meta information about the device that the administrator want to use for registration.
 This contains basic details about the device like:
 * Unique name of the device specification
 * Brand name or make of the device
 * Model of the device
 * Device Type (from the device type created earlier)
 * Driver version for the device (optional)

-Make sure the specification is available for white-listing the device.
-If the device specification is not available then create one.
+The administrator should make sure that, the specification is available for white-listing a device.
+If the device specification is not available then the administrator can create one.

 {% hint style="info" %}